 Recent matters Maura has worked on include:

-- Representing Chapter 7 trustee of bank holding company that won a $420 million judgment against the FDIC, as well as securing multimillion-dollar settlements against the directors and officers, and the U.S. government.
+- Represented Chapter 7 trustee of bank holding company that won a $420 million judgment against the FDIC, as well as securing multimillion-dollar settlements against the directors and officers, and the U.S. government.

-- Defending an international law firm against claims of legal malpractice in a bankruptcy adversary proceeding.
+- Secured summary judgment dismissal of legal malpractice claims against an international law firm in a bankruptcy adversary proceeding.

-- Representing a pharmaceutical manufacturer in a dispute with a former CEO involving breach of contract and breach of fiduciary duty claims.
+- Defended a pharmaceutical manufacturer in a dispute with a former CEO involving breach of contract and breach of fiduciary duty claims.

-- Successfully arguing for dismissal of contract claim against produce supplier in a state court action.
+- Successfully argued for dismissal of contract claim against produce supplier in a state court action.

 - Representing a film distributor in bankruptcy adversary proceeding involving fraudulent transfer claims.

-- Securing the dismissal of negligence and misrepresentation claims against homeowner in quiet title action.
+- Secured the dismissal of negligence and misrepresentation claims against homeowner in quiet title action.

-- Arguing successfully for dismissal of guardianship petitions and favorably negotiating joint custody for mother in custody dispute.
+- Successfully argued for dismissal of guardianship petitions and favorably negotiating joint custody for mother in custody dispute.

 Before Fox Rothschild